demithetechie/demithetechie/README.md

 😄 Pronouns: she/her

 I am a postgrad Computer Science Student at the University of Nottingham.
 I have a lot of interests in technology, and they often change every few months.
-Right now, I'm obsessed with Data Science.
+Right now, I'm obsessed with Data Science and ML.

 🔭 I’m currently working on:
+- Meloventure: a web app designed to collate musical insights about a given genre.
 - Uni work LOL
-- Rebuilding my personal website
+- Going crazy on X @demithetechie

 🌱 I’m currently learning:
+- MERN
+  - Building a few projects with the MERN stack
-- iOS Development
+- Machine learning
-  - Doing a Udemy course on iOS Development
-  - Learning how SwiftUI works
+  - Building ML models with Python

 ⚡ 2 fun facts:
 - I interned at Google as a STEP Intern in 2021 💻